erinosb/HTSF_workshop/01_RNAseq_alignment.md

 [reads1_2,...readsN_2]      # If you are doing paired-end sequencing, the matching 'right-hand' sequences you want to align
 ```

-Running tophat on our samples...
+Running tophat on our first sample...

 ```
 tophat